The AT&T Issue Brief Library

 Talented, engaged employees are key to our company’s success, and we strive to be the industry’s employer of choice by investing in our people.
 Competitive pay and benefits attract and retain a highly qualified workforce.

-- Amount invested in direct employee training development programs: $250 million
+- Amount invested in direct employee training development programs: $220M

-- Amount invested in tuition assistance for both management and non-management employees: >$34 million
+- Amount invested in tuition assistance for both management and non-management employees: Nearly $30M

-- Percent of employees receiving regular performance and career development reviews: 100%
+- Percent of employees having regular performance and career development conversations: 100%

 Our jobs are vital to the communities we serve.
 We have employees in each of the 50 U.S. states, and our global presence continues to grow.
 We now have employees in more than 55 countries outside the United States.

-As of the end of 2016, we had more than 240,000 employees.
-In 2016, we hired more than 22,500 employees, including more than 2,100 veterans—primarily in growth areas like wireless, video, cloud services and mobility applications.
+As of the end of 2017, we had more than 254,000 employees.
+In 2017, we hired over 17,000 new employees, including more than 1,700 veterans and more than 3,400 international hires, primarily in growth areas such as wireless, video, cloud services and mobility applications.

 Training & Career Development

-In addition, we spent more than $34 million on tuition assistance for employees.
 During the year, 100% of employees have performance reviews and receive feedback on results and demonstrated leadership.
-Career discussions are conducted with employees, focusing on short-term and long-term career planning.
+Career discussions are conducted with employees, focusing on short- and long-term career planning.

 We’re also looking toward the future and helping our employees prepare for the skills that will be required by future technology.
 Working in collaboration with Georgia Tech and Udacity Inc., we helped create the first-ever Online Master of Science in Computer Science (OMS CS) degree.
 Since 2014, we have continued to work with Udacity to create several new self-paced, fast-track technical credentials called Nanodegree programs.
-There are currently eight different nanodegrees in our portfolio for employees.
-These provide managers with additional training opportunities for our IP, mobile, cloud future.
+We also added several new nanodegree options to our portfolio in 2017, including Artificial Intelligence, Virtual Reality Developer and Predictive Analytics.
+These provide managers with additional training opportunities for our IP, mobile and cloud future.
+In addition, we launched our Coursera specialization program and new graduate program opportunities for employees to earn a Master of Data Analytics from the University of Oklahoma and a Master of Data Science from the University of Notre Dame.
 Learn more about how we’re powering career skills.

 Talent Development Programs